datacraft-dsc/starfish-java/README.md

-# Oceanprotocolclient API
+# Ocean java - Ocean Protocl Client API

-Oceanprotocolclient API used for connecting to ocean protocol using Java, Spring Boot.
+Ocean protocol client API used for connecting to ocean protocol using Java and Spring Boot.

 ## Getting Started